 How To Measure

-1. Getting a precise and accurate measurement is the first step to a perfect shutter.
+1. Getting precise and accurate measurements is the first step towards a perfect shutter fit.

 · Always measure with a new metal tape measure